-The Master of Science in Child Life equips graduates to make a difference in the lives of medically fragile and hospitalized children.
-A Certified Child Life Specialist, part of the medical team, strives to educate and help children and their families cope with health care issues, thereby minimizing potential stress and anxiety.
+The Master of Science in Child Life prepares students to work with a special population: hospitalized children.
+Certified Child Life Specialists strive to educate and help children and their families cope with health care issues, thereby minimizing potential stress and anxiety for all.

-Working with other healthcare professionals, the Child Life Specialist helps children and adolescents minimize anxiety, maintain relationships with their families, and retain their independence and self-esteem.
-The Child Life Specialist is a clinical educator who provides developmental interventions to help patients and families understand and cope with traumatic experiences, always respecting and honoring diversity and the family system.
-The Master’s in Child Life program welcomes diverse students from local, national, and international locations.
-The program is certificated by the Association of Child Life Professionals, and all courses are taught by a Certified Child Life Specialist.
+Working with other health care professionals, Child Life Specialists empower children and adolescents to minimize anxiety, maintain relationships with their families, and retain their independence and self-esteem.
+The Child Life Specialist is a clinical educator who provides developmental coping and therapeutic interventions to help patients and families understand and cope with traumatic experiences, always respecting and honoring the family system and diversity.
+The inclusive program attracts diverse students from local, national, and international locations.
+Alumni are gainfully employed both nationally and globally.
+The comprehensive standalone program—including the Child Life core courses, eligibility assessment, clinical hospital internship, and eligibility to sit for the Child Life Professional Certification Examination—is designed, implemented, and evaluated to meet the specific clinical and academic standards set forth by the National Association of Child Life Professionals.

-Prospective students in the area are encouraged to attend an information session.
+Prospective graduate students in the area are also encouraged to attend an information session.